ams0/akdc/azure-vms/README.md

 - A DNS zone and SSL cert can be used with the cluster setup to provide an ingress for http and https access to the clusters
 - In order to use a zone, you must specify --zone with a zone name
-  - `create-cluster` assumes the zone is both a domain and also an Azure Zone name
+  - `akdc` assumes the zone is both a domain and also an Azure Zone name

 ## Add ssl certs